Everyone knows when it comes to our stomach our taste buds start to long for our favorite food.

 Barrett’s Baked Goods

-Did somebody say fall baked goods?
+Did somebody say baked goods?
 Look no further than Barrett’s where their bakery showcase is always filled with delightfully fun treats inspired by our favorite pop culture snacks.
-Indulge in a pumpkin whoopie pie while stocking up on homemade pop-tarts for breakfast.
+Indulged is a whoopie pie while stocking up on homemade pop-tarts for breakfast.
 Don’t miss their custom made to order cakes worthy of a top spot on any baking competition show.

 Landshark Bar & Grill

-Summer may be over, but we are still feeling those Cheeseburger in Paradise vibes and Landshark Bar & Grill located at Margaritaville at Lanier Islands Resort is making it easier for us to chow down this fall and winter.
+Cheeseburger in Paradise vibes and Landshark Bar & Grill located at Margaritaville at Lanier Islands Resort is making it easier for us to chow down.
 They are opening a pop up restaurant near the entrance to the waterpark parking area making it oh so easy to celebrate where it’s always five o’clock.
-Don’t miss their upcoming holiday and winter fun during the License to Chill Snow Island event opening in November.

 Left Nut Brewing

-When the leaves are falling, the pints are pouring over at Left Nut Brewing.
+The pints are pouring over at Left Nut Brewing!
 Lake Lanier’s only brewery has been designing custom suds full of the best flavors of fall for you to enjoy at their taproom.
 Don’t miss their special events including corn hole tournaments, live music and food truck nights.

 Mountain Fresh Creamery

-With the weather turning cooler, your first thought when looking for a treat probably isn’t ice cream.
-So, why do we have Mountain Fresh Creamery on our Top 10 Fall Eats & Drinks list?
+Why is Mountain Fresh Creamery on top of the list.
 The answer is easy.
-Fall baking calls for fresh milk, butter, cream and eggs.
+Calls for fresh milk, butter, cream and eggs!
 Those hearty weekend breakfasts are made even better with locally sourced sausage, cheese and grains.
-Don’t miss their gift shop filled with delicious fall favorites including apple crisp mix.
+Don’t miss their gift shop filled with delicious favorites including.
 And if you get a scoop of ice cream while you’re there, well, that’s your business.

 Sweet Acre Farms Winery

 Who says apple pie has to be baked into a crust?
 We drink apple pie when we visit Sweet Acre Farms Winery!
 They’ve turned their tasting room into a wine based cocktail creation lab and we love it.
-Over the spring and summer they stepped up their wine slushy game with tasty drinks featuring all the best tastes of summer – now they are focusing on fall.
+Over the spring and summer they stepped up their wine slushy game with tasty drinks featuring all the best tastes of summer.
 Don’t miss their flavors of the day wine slushies and be sure to stop in for a wine tasting flight so you can narrow down your favorites for enjoying at home and gift giving.

 Whole Being Cafe